-How to Make Nasi Lemak on your Stovetop
+How to Cook Nasi Lemak (Stovetop Method)

-Tie 2 pandan (screwpine) leaves into a knot, and add it to the pot.
+Tie 2 pandan (screwpine) leaves into a knot, and add them to the pot.
 If you are not able to find fresh pandan leaves, you should be able to get frozen pandan leaves at your local Asian supermarket.

 Place the pot on the stove over high heat to bring it to a boil (uncovered).

-How to Make Sambal for Nasi Lemak
+Sambal Recipe for Nasi Lemak

 Would you like to save this?